Pree2tham/-FUTURE_CS_02-/README.md

 # -FUTURE_CS_02-
 A repository to simulate social engineering and phishing attacks, generate reports, and store outputs."
-# -FUTURE_CS_02-

-A repository to simulate social engineering and phishing attacks, generate reports, and store outputs.

 ## Table of Contents